xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 description:
 ---

-Web Service Object Parameterization in Katalon Studio allows you to perform data-driven testing (DDT) with Web Services.
+Katalon Studio allows you to perform data-driven testing (DDT) with Web Service Objects.

-This tutorial shows you how to apply DDT with RESTful Web Service requests.
-The tutorial includes:

-* Creating RESTful Web Service requests and test cases with variables.

-* Binding data files to the associated request objects and test cases.
+This tutorial shows you how to create Web Service requests and test cases with variables, then bind data files to the associated request objects and test cases.

 > You can download the sample project here: [Web Service Tests](https://github.com/katalon-studio-samples/web-service-tests).